Amarunta/STDManagement/README.md

 - Search for a student record.
 - List all student records.

-A user interface is planned for the near future, which will make the program much more accessible.
-This will be done using the tkinter library.
+A user interface is planned for the near future, which will make the program much more accessible - this will be done using the tkinter library.
+The search function in its current state is also barebones, which is why I'm considering writing a more indepth algorithm for it.